dtenenba/GeMS-HDC-Talk/src/slides/slide-1.md

 The Geraghty Lab reached out to [SciComp](https://teams.fhcrc.org/sites/citwiki/SciComp/Pages/Home.aspx?TreeField=Wiki_x0020_Page_x0020_Categories) for help modernizing the codebase.

+SciComp took on this work (a longer-term project than we usually help out with) in order to learn more about modern cloud stacks in the context of a real project.

 The result of that work is what we are presenting today.